2i2c-org/2i2c-org.github.io/content/blog/_template-post/incident-report.md

 ---
-# THIS IS A TEMPLATE FOR COPY-PASTING TO MAKE IT EASIER TO CREATE BLOG POSTS
-# folder name: incident-short-title/
 title: "Incident report: Brief description of the incident"
-date: "2999-01-01"
+date: 2999-01-01
 categories:
+  - service-enhancements
+tags:
   - incident-report
-tags:
-- cloud
 ---

 On MMMM DD, YYYY our cloud infrastructure team experienced an incident with the XXXXX community hub.
 [See this issue for the full report](LINK TO ISSUE IN 2i2c-org/incident-reports).